Cold War (1953–1962): Berlin Crisis of 1961

-At midnight the army, police, and units of the East German army began to close the border and by morning on Sunday August 13, 1961 the border to West Berlin had been shut.
+At midnight the army, police, and units of the East German army began to close the border and by morning on Sunday, August 13, 1961, the border to West Berlin had been shut.
 East German troops and workers had begun to tear up streets running alongside the barrier to make them impassable to most vehicles, and to install barbed wire entanglements and fences along the 156 km around the three western sectors and the 43 km which actually divided West and East Berlin.
 Approximately 32,000 combat and engineer troops were used in building the Wall.
 Once their efforts were completed, the Border Police assumed the functions of manning and improving the barrier.
 East German tanks and artillery were present to discourage interference by the West and presumably to assist in the event of large-scale riots.

-On 30 August 1961, President John F. Kennedy had ordered 148,000 Guardsmen and Reservists to active duty in response to East German moves to cut off allied access to Berlin.
+On 30 August 1961, President John F. Kennedy ordered 148,000 Guardsmen and Reservists to active duty in response to East German moves to cut off allied access to Berlin.
 The Air Guard's share of that mobilization was 21,067 individuals.
 ANG units mobilized in October included 18 tactical fighter squadrons, 4 tactical reconnaissance squadrons, 6 air transport squadrons, and a tactical control group.
 On 1 November; the Air Force mobilized three more ANG fighter interceptor squadrons.
 In late October and early November, eight of the tactical fighter units flew to Europe with their 216 aircraft in operation "Stair Step", the largest jet deployment in the Air Guard's history.
 Because of their short range, 60 Air Guard F-104 interceptors were airlifted to Europe in late November.
 The United States Air Forces in Europe (USAFE) lacked spare parts needed for the ANG's aging F-84s and F-86s.
 Some units had been trained to deliver tactical nuclear weapons, not conventional bombs and bullets.
 They had to be retrained for conventional missions once they arrived on the continent.
 The majority of mobilized Air Guardsmen remained in the U.S.

 The four powers governing Berlin (France, the Soviet Union, the United Kingdom, and the United States) had agreed at the 1945 Potsdam Conference that Allied personnel would not be stopped by East German police in any sector of Berlin.
-But on 22 October 1961, just two months after the construction of the Wall, the US Chief of Mission in West Berlin, E. Allan Lightner, was stopped in his car (which had occupation forces license plates) while going to a theatre in East Berlin.
-Army General Lucius D. Clay (Retired), U.S. President John F. Kennedy's Special Advisor in West Berlin, decided to demonstrate American resolve.
+But on 22 October 1961, just two months after the construction of the Wall, the U.S. Chief of Mission in West Berlin, E. Allan Lightner, was stopped in his car (which had occupation forces license plates) while going to a theater in East Berlin.
+Army General Lucius D. Clay (retired), U.S. President John F. Kennedy's Special Advisor in West Berlin, decided to demonstrate American resolve.

-The attempts of a US diplomat to enter the East Berlin were backed by US troops.
+The attempts of a U.S. diplomat to enter East Berlin were backed by U.S. troops.
 This led to the stand-off between US and Soviet tanks at Checkpoint Charlie on 27–28 October 1961.
 The stand-off was resolved only after direct talks between Ulbricht and Kennedy.